 Public Libraries Saved

-The Government of Saskatchewan issued a media release on April 24 to reinstate funding to public libraries in the seven regional systems, Regina, and Saskatoon.
-The media release is here and SLA’s reply letter to Premier Wall is here.
-A timeline of major events from the #SaveSKLibraries campaign is here.
+The Government of Saskatchewan issued a media release on April 24 to reinstate funding to public libraries in the seven regional systems, Regina, and Saskatoon for the 2017-18 budget year.
+The media release is here and SLA’s reply letter to Premier Brad Wall is here.
+SLA will continue to monitor developments and especially in regards to reviewing The Public Libraries Act and co-location of public and school libraries.

 The Saskatchewan Library Association is very concerned about the impacts to libraries, our members, the library community of Saskatchewan, and all the residents of the province.
 We will try to continue to keep this issue at the forefront as many sectors work to determine their responses and what will have greatest impact.
 The greatest defense is in numbers – every individual doing one or two or more significant acts to apply pressure to the government to reconsider and to offer an opportunity for serious discussions, or find a reasonable forward that won’t be devastating to the libraries that support all demographics of communities throughout the province.